-A facelift, also called a rhytidectomy, is a surgical procedure to reduce visible signs of aging, such as skin laxity and facial creases.
-The procedure works by tightening skin and underlying tissue that has lost its elasticity and firmness over the years.
+A facelift, also called a rhytidectomy, is a surgical procedure performed to reduce visible signs of aging, such as skin laxity and facial creases.
+The procedure works by tightening the skin and underlying tissue that has lost its elasticity and firmness over the years.
 The result of a facelift can be a smoother and younger-looking appearance with less fine lines and skin sagging.
-Due to its ability to improve signs of aging at the deeper facial planes, a facelift can be more invasive than other types of cosmetic procedures, but the results are also much more dramatic.
+Due to its ability to improve signs of aging at the deeper facial planes, a facelift can be more invasive than other types of facial rejuvenation; however, the outcome can also be much more dramatic.
 Many patients remark looking up to ten years younger after their procedure.

-The facelift procedure may consist of various techniques, depending on the specific needs of the patient.
-Board-certified plastic surgeon Geoffrey Leber, MD carefully assesses each patient to determine the techniques that will best meet their needs.
-A consultation prior to the procedure provides the patient with all necessary information about the surgery, including how to prepare and what type of recovery to expect.
+The facelift procedure may consist of various techniques, depending on the specific needs of each patient.
+Board-certified plastic surgeon Geoffrey Leber, MD carefully assesses each individual to determine the techniques that will best meet their needs.
+An initial consultation provides the patient with all necessary information about the surgery, including how to prepare for the procedure and what type of recovery to expect.

 - Facelift Procedure